 Use lowest effective dose for shortest duration.
 Swallow whole.
 Individualize.
 Opioid-naive: initially 15mg every 8hrs or 12hrs.
 Opioid non-tolerant: initially 15mg every 12hrs.
 May adjust dose every 1–2 days.
 Use 100mg, 200mg tabs, a single dose >60mg, or a total daily dose >120mg in opioid-tolerant patients only.
 Renal failure, cirrhosis: initiate at lower dose; titrate slowly and monitor.
 Concomitant CNS depressants: initially 15mg every 12hrs; monitor and consider using a lower CNS depressant dose.
 Conversion from other morphine formulations or other opioids: see full labeling.
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not established.